wubboxcap/OpenVideoBotDocs/COMMANDS.md

 ### Download command:
 The `download <video>` command takes one parameter `video` as either a search query or URL.

-    Example: `download chevron commercials`, searches for "download chevron commercials" and downloads it up to 25mb; also supports URLs
+    Example: `download chevron commercials`, searches for "chevron commercials" and downloads it up to 25mb; also supports URLs

 ### Concat command:
 The `concat <n> [<video1>, <video2>, ...]` command, which can take in `<n>` videos and concatinate them.

     You can type the start of the filename  in order to order them

-    Example `concat 2 g h` (say a channel has two recent videos "hello.mp4" and "goodbye.mp4", this concatinates the videos with `goodbye.mp4` coming first)
+    Example `concat 2 c p` (say a channel has two recent videos "colgate.mp4" and "pocoyo.mp4", this concatinates the videos with `colgate.mp4` coming first)

 ## Metacommands: